 Disclosure requirements covered by art.
 53 (5) of the NBM Regulation No. 158/2020

-The Bank ensures that a reporting framework is in place according to frequencies that can be aligned during the financial year depending on the risk exposure and the evolution of risk parameters.
-Standard reporting is carried out as follows:
+The Bank ensures that there is a framework for regular reporting, which can be aligned during the financial year depending on risk exposure and changes in risk parameters.
+The reporting flow is usually as follows: